visioforge/.Net-SDK-s-samples/Video Capture SDK X (crossplatform)/WPF/CSharp/Networks Streamer/readme.md

 - Video streaming to YouTube
 - Video streaming to Facebook Live
-- Video streaming to RTMP server
+- Video streaming to the RTMP server
 - Video preview

 ## Supported frameworks